-My devotion to L'Oreal's impressive selection of self-tanners has never wavered.
+My devotion to L'Oréal's impressive selection of self-tanners has never wavered.
 These days, however, I prefer the brand's luxe-feeling tanning milk.
 It's only $13, but it delivers similar results to those of gradual self-tanning lotions almost four times the price.
 It's one of the brand's best-selling tan formulas and is even boosted with an extra dose of skin-loving vitamin E.

 Here's the thing—everyone talks a big game about Sally Hansen's Airbrush Legs spray, but I prefer this water-resistant lotion formula.
-Body makeup is having a moment right now, and compared to some other new and popular options on the market (ahem, KKW), this drugstore pick holds up.
-But back to this lotion versus the spray—not only does this formula result in more satisfying coverage (the spray is a little too sheer for me), but it also instantly blurs and hides anything you'd rather not show off while staying on your legs and not on your clothes or in the pool.
+Body makeup is having a moment right now, and compared to some other new and popular options on the market, this drugstore pick holds up.
+But back to this lotion versus the spray: Not only does this formula result in more satisfying coverage (the spray is a little too sheer for me), but it also instantly blurs and hides anything you'd rather not show off while staying on your legs and not on your clothes or in the pool.
 Plus I love that you can wash it off at night.
 The brand also has a cool new illuminator that looks ridiculously pretty when mixed with the self-tanner/body-makeup hybrid above.